tmtxt/tmtxt.github.com/_posts/2014-12-28-image-blending-with-html-canvas.md

 <img src="/files/2014-12-28-image-blending-with-html-canvas/bottom.png" />
 </div>

-After applying blending method for these 2 images, I got this image
+After applying blending method for these 2 images, I got this image.
+Note that I used multiply blend mode for this example, so any transparent pixel on either top or bottom will produce the corresponding transparent pixel on the final image (since all the RGB value is 0, and anything times 0 is 0).
+That's why you see the below image got transparent at the two sides

 <div class="text-center">
 <img src="/files/2014-12-28-image-blending-with-html-canvas/blend.png" />